AndieWill510/tinydoor/Options/073-spend-your-spoons-where-you-are-believed.md

 One meeting skipped.

-One Autistic voice read instead of one hostile thread answered.
+One Neurodivergent voice heard (yours) instead of one hostile thread answered.

 One tiny transfer of energy toward the life that can hold you.